Fall in Love with Portsmouth, New Hampshire this Winter

 The rink generally operates from November to March, but the exact schedule is based on our crazy New England weather.

-For more on operating hours and buying tickets, check out Strawbery Banke.
+For more on operating hours and how to buy tickets, check out Strawbery Banke.

 Learn About Local Marine Life at the Seacoast Science Center

-Located within the boundary of Odiorne Point State Park in Rye, New Hampshire, the Seacoast Science Center features interactive exhibits, touch tanks, and live ocean critters.
+Located within the boundary of Odiorne Point State Park in Rye, New Hampshire, just a short drive from Portsmouth, the Seacoast Science Center features interactive exhibits, touch tanks, and live ocean critters.

 It’s a great place to delve into ocean ecology and marine life.
 To make a visit even more enticing, the center sits right on the shores of the ocean, with incredible views of the crashing waves.

-The Seacoast Science Center is a 501(c)3 nonprofit organization and is open Wednesday through Sunday from 10 am to 4 pm in the winter, and daily in the summer.
-Educational programs are offered for kids and adults throughout the year with a rotating cast of cool educational displays.
+The Seacoast Science Center is a 501(c)3 nonprofit organization and is open Wednesday through Sunday from 10 am to 4 pm in the winter and daily in the summer.
+Educational programs are offered throughout the year with a rotating cast of engaging educational displays.

 For more about their special events and exhibits, visit the Seacoast Science Center.